Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>"Fall in love, we die either way".
 The first of many roadside graffitis I photographed.</figcaption>
 </figure>

 Arrived at my first *albergue de peregrinos* (pilgrim hostel? pilgrim refuge?
-I'm just gonna call them albergues), met plenty of pilgrims but didn't talk to anyone at length.
+I'm just gonna call them albergues), where I met plenty of pilgrims but didn't talk to anyone at length.
 Washed my clothes in a sink using my bar of soap, then hung them up to dry.
 Went for food, had to cross a river via a "hanging bridge" / cable car thing.
 It was cool, but also I'm not sure why they didn't just build a regular bridge?

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231008_152649.jpg') }}"